federicotdn/kubectl-portal/README.md

 Listening at localhost:7070
 ```

-which can then be used with any HTTP/WebSocket client with HTTP proxy support, such as cURL:
+which can then be used with any HTTP/WebSocket client with HTTP proxy support, such as cURL with `-x`:
 ```bash
 $ curl -x localhost:7070 http://my-service/my-endpoint
 {"foo": "bar"}
 ```

+_See how kubectl portal compares to kubectl proxy in the section [below](#comparison-with-kubectl-proxy)._

 ## Installation